zyqxd/trade-logger/README.md

 Bugs
 1. [x] Fix bug with bip_status not reloading (error in value)
 2. [ ] Fix calculation issue with profit $ and %
+3. [ ] Fix/Optimize excess db calls in model callbacks

+Trade Plans
+- detailed sections with text
+- add as mandatory section for each entry

 tags
 - should paper & stopped flags be tags?